snakster/cpp.react/guides/Concurrency.md

 At the cost of a small overhead at creation time, the presented expression only results in a single node.

 Nonetheless, parallelizing trivial updates remains challenging as the overall implementation becomes more optimized.
-That is because by removing overhead, the workload per task is reduced as well.
+That is, because by removing overhead, the workload per task is reduced as well.

 ### Limitations